Vector Dark Matter in a $U(1)_X$ extended 2HDM: Model Setup

 \subsection{Yukawa Sector}

 For a general 2HDM, where no $Z_2$ symmetry is imposed on the Lagrangian, we can write the Yukawa terms of the Lagrangian as

-where $Y^f_\alpha$ corresponds to the Yukawa couplings of $f\,(f=u,d,\ell)$ type fermions to $\Phi_\alpha (\alpha=1,2)$ Higgs doublet and $i$ and $j$ stand for fermion generation indices.
-After imposition of the $Z_2$ symmetry of Type I 2HDM to our Yukawa Lagrangian, the fermions only couple to the second Higgs doublet ($\Phi_2$), which is dominated by the SM Higgs component in the mass basis.
+where $Y^f_\alpha$ corresponds to the Yukawa couplings of $f\,(f=u,d,\ell)$ type fermions to the $\Phi_\alpha (\alpha=1,2)$ Higgs doublet and $i$ and $j$ stand for fermion generation indices.
+After imposition of the $Z_2$ symmetry of Type I 2HDM on our Yukawa Lagrangian, the fermions only couple to the second Higgs doublet ($\Phi_2$), which is dominated by the SM Higgs component on the mass basis.
 The corresponding Lagrangian for Type I 2HDM is

 In the mass basis of Higgs and fermions, the Lagrangian can be written as~\cite{Branco:2011iw}